-3. Dusky sharks are managed as a highly migratory species by NMFS under the Consolidated Atlantic Highly Migratory Species Fishery Management Plan and by the Atlantic States Marine Fisheries Commission under the Interstate Fishery Management Plan for Atlantic Coastal Sharks.
-According to NMFS, dusky sharks currently overfished and cannot currently be kept commercially or recreationally.
+3. Dusky sharks are managed as a highly migratory species under by the NMFS under the Consolidated Atlantic Highly Migratory Species Fishery Management Plan and by the Atlantic States Marine Fisheries Commission under the Interstate Fishery Management Plan for Atlantic Coastal Sharks.
+According to this management plan, theyNMFS, are dusky sharks currently overfished and cannot currently be kept commercially or recreationally.
 They have been a popular target for recreational fishermen, though they have been harvested commercially and have also been taken as bycatch in directed fisheries.
 NMFS attributes their decline to recreational fishing pressure and incidental mortality as bycatch, and listed them as a species of concern in 1997 due to a range of demographic and genetic diversity concerns (NMFS 2009d).